 Many pests have an acute sense of smell.
 Ants, for example, can detect food from remarkable distances, following scent trails left by others.
 Rodents can smell food through walls and sealed packaging if the scent molecules are strong enough.
 Even certain wood-destroying insects are drawn to the smell of decaying or damp wood.

-This is why regular cleaning, prompt garbage disposal, and repairing leaks are crucial in keeping your home less attractive to pests.
+This is why regular cleaning, prompt garbage disposal, and leak repairs are crucial for keeping your home less attractive to pests.

 The Role of Climate and Seasonal Changes